Renwar-P/cherry-leaves/README.md

 * Mildew, commonly known as powdery mildew, is a fungal disease that affects various plants, including cherry trees.
 It thrives in warm, humid conditions and appears as a powdery, white growth on the leaves, shoots, and sometimes the fruit of trees.
 This fungal infection typically begins in early summer, spreading through spores carried by wind or water, causing leaf distortion, premature leaf drop, and weakening the tree's overall health.
 Cherry trees, susceptible to powdery mildew, can suffer reduced photosynthesis and fruit quality when infected, affecting their growth and productivity.
 Regular pruning, proper air circulation, and fungicidal treatments can help prevent and manage mildew infestations in cherry trees.

 * The goal was to create a ML model that can predict if a cherry leaf is infected with mildew.
 It had to have a accuracy rate of minimum 97%.
-My model reached a accyúracy rate above 99%.
+My model reached a accuracy rate above 99%.

 ## Dataset Content